-We will compute bounds on the derivatives of $DK(\theta,\phi)^{-1} $ using the product rule.
-We can explicitly compute finitely many terms in the power series of $ B(\theta)$.
-To bound the Taylor remainder of $B(\theta)$ and its derivatives, we use a Neumann series argument similar to the one given below to bound $\big( I + A_1(\theta, \phi) B(\theta) \big) ^{-1}$.
-Indeed, for $\phi$ sufficiently small we obtain from the Neumann series the bound
+Bounds on the derivatives of $DK(\theta,\phi)^{-1} $ are obtained by the product rule.
+We first compute finitely many terms in the power series expansion of $B(\theta)$, and bound the Taylor remainder and its derivatives using a Neumann series argument similar to the one given below to bound $\big( I + A_1(\theta, \phi) B(\theta) \big) ^{-1}$.
+Indeed, for $\phi$ sufficiently small the Neumann series provides the bound